National Assembly of Sudan

-The National Assembly (الجمعية الوطنية السودانية, Al-Maǧlis al-Waṭaniy) is the lower house of the National Legislature of Sudan.
-The Legislature was unicameral until 2005.
-The upper house is the Council of States (Majlis Welayat).
+The National Assembly (الجمعية الوطنية السودانية, Al-Maǧlis al-Waṭaniy) was the lower house of the National Legislature of Sudan.
+The legislature was unicameral until 2005.
+The upper house was the Council of States (Majlis Welayat).

 The National Assembly was dissolved on 11 April 2019 following a military coup which overthrew Sudan President Omar al-Bashir and Assembly's ruling National Congress Party.

-As part of the 2019 Sudanese transition to democracy, a Transitional Legislative Council is to be formed which will function as the legislature of Sudan until elections scheduled for 2022.
+As part of the Sudanese transition to democracy, a Transitional Legislative Council was to be formed which would function as the legislature of Sudan until elections scheduled for 2022.
+As of 2025, the Transitional Legislative Council has failed to be formed; rather, the members of the Transitional Sovereignty Council and Cabinet of Sudan constitute a Transitional Legislative Authority acting as Sudan's interim legislature.

 Speakers

 Hassan Abdallah al-Turabi was the speaker from 1996 until he stripped of the post in December 1999, and placed under arrest after a falling out with President Omar al-Bashir.

-2015-2019 session
+2015–2019 session

 The most recent session was elected in 2015.

-2010-2015 session
+2010–2015 session

 Sudan was previously in a transitional period following the signing of a Comprehensive Peace Agreement (CPA) on 9 January 2005 that officially ended the civil war between the Sudanese Government (based in Khartoum) and the southern-based Sudan People's Liberation Movement (SPLM) rebel group.
 The National Assembly consisted of 450 appointed members who represent the government, former rebels, and other opposition political parties.
 The National Assembly, whose members were appointed in mid-2005 replaced the latest elected parliament.
 All members of the National Legislature serve six-year terms.
 Article 117 of the Interim Constitution called for the 450 members of the National Assembly to be appointed according to the following power-sharing formula: